jtkim-kaist/VAD/README.md

 - Matlab 2017b
 ## Example

 The example matlab script is `main.m`.
 Just run it on the matlab.
+The default model provided in this toolkit is the trained model using our dataset.
+The used dataset is described in our paper.
 The result will be like following figure.

 Note: To apply this toolkit to other speech data, the speech data should be sampled with 16kHz sampling frequency.